 Keep track of all side effects your child has.
 If the child receives a booster dose, tell the vaccination provider if the previous shot caused any side effects.

 Becoming infected with diphtheria, pertussis, or tetanus is much more dangerous to your child's health than receiving this vaccine.
 However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is low.

-Call your doctor at once if the child has any of these side effects within 3 days after receiving a DTaP vaccine:
+Call your child's doctor at once if the child has any of these side effects within 2 days after receiving a DTaP vaccine: